 The organizers meet the second Sunday of each month from 4PM-6PM in San Jose.

 Influenced by the importance of cultural identity, political participation and public interest issues, Angelica founded LEAD Filipino in 2015.
 Since LEAD Filipino’s formation, the organization has grown to serve hundreds of community members each year.
 Angelica’s professional background blends nonprofit work, local government, and policy advocacy.
 She previously worked for California State Assemblymember Rich Gordon and a number of policy organizations in the Bay and Los Angeles Areas.
 She’s currently a Director at the Silicon Valley Leadership Group – a business trade association – and is active in many political and nonprofit groups in the South Bay.
-In 2017, she was honored by Asian American Recovery Services with their Sister-to-Sister “Legacy Award” and NBC Bay Area for her work with API communities.
-Angelica’s a graduate of SJSU and USF and is a current doctoral student at USC.
+She has been recognized by regional organizations for her work with Asian Pacific Islander communities, including receiving Asian American Recovery Services’ Sister-to-Sister “Legacy Award”, the Silicon Valley Asian Pacific American Democratic Club’s “Rising Star Award”, the Santa Clara County Commission on the Status of Women’s “2018 Outreach Award”, and by NBC Bay Area.
+Angelica holds a BA from San Jose State University, an MPA from the University of San Francisco, and is a current doctoral student at the University of Southern California.

 Daniel has always had a profound love for San Jose and Filipino community.
 Born and raised in the diverse Silicon Valley, he continues to grow his identity as a Filipino American entrepreneur in the arts, graphic design and fashion.
 During high school, he served as a president for Piedmont Hills’ Filipino Parent Student Association for two years, and a core member of the Filipino Youth Coalition (FYC) for three years.
 He currently attends San Jose State University where he is working toward his BS in Advertising.
 Continuing his social, political and creative involvement in college, he is an active member of Akbayan SJSU and Anakbayan Silicon Valley.
 Through LEAD Filipino, his goal is to give back his knowledge and creativity to the community.
 Feel free to get to know him on Twitter @dinomandaniel.